 - Notify the Director of Student Affairs Operations of any changes in your financial information, name, address and major.

-- Meet with the Director of Student Affairs Operations to get your SEVIS I-20 signed at least two weeks prior to traveling outside the U.S.
+- Meet with the Director of Student Affairs Operations to get your SEVIS I-20 signed at least three weeks prior to traveling outside the US (Please See #8 Below).

 - Always keep your passport valid at least six months into the future (passports can be extended while you are in the U.S. by contacting your home country’s embassy consulate).